 The extraction of resources presents certain challenges that are unique to the context of African economies, such as environmental or political instability issues affecting individuals, communities, and businesses.
 From the perspective of developed nations, although the demand for resources is increasing, there is also a heightened awareness of issues surrounding resource security (with China being a key player) and the potential adverse effects of resource extraction on the local environment and populations.

-The event will address the crucial intersection between global energy transition and development, with a specific focus on exploring effective policy instruments.
-Our keynote speaker, Rabah Arezki (CNRS, Cerdi, Harvard Kennedy School of Government), will commence the proceedings with an engaging talk and a special dialogue with Christophe Wartel (Director, Infrastructure and Energy, Global Sovereign Advisory).
-Following that, researchers and industry experts will share insights into the diverse issues surrounding sustainable energy transition and development in Africa.
-The workshop will also feature ongoing doctoral research presentations.
-To conclude, a policy session introduced by Mr. Antoine Felix Abdoulaye Diome, the Minister of Energy of the Republic of Senegal (to be confirmed), and Mr. Youba Sokona (Former IPCC Vice Chair), will provide firsthand insights from the field and policy actors, enriching future research perspectives,
+The event addressed the crucial intersection between global energy transition and development, with a specific focus on exploring effective policy instruments.
+Our keynote speaker, Rabah Arezki (CNRS, Cerdi, Harvard Kennedy School of Government), commenced the proceedings with an engaging talk and a special dialogue with Christophe Wartel (Director, Infrastructure and Energy, Global Sovereign Advisory).
+Following that, researchers and industry experts shared insights into the diverse issues surrounding sustainable energy transition and development in Africa.
+The workshop also featured ongoing doctoral research presentations.
+To conclude, a policy session introduced by Mr. Antoine Felix Abdoulaye Diome, the Minister of Energy of the Republic of Senegal (to be confirmed), and Mr. Youba Sokona (Former IPCC Vice Chair), provided firsthand insights from the field and policy actors, enriching future research perspectives,

 8h30 – 9h00 Participants welcome